Superconvergent pseudostress-velocity finite element methods for the Oseen and Navier-Stokes equations: Introduction

-have been analyzed in \cite{DR1985,Demlow2002}, where $\bm{A}$ is a uniformly elliptic matrix-valued function.
-In contrast, the deviatoric operator $\CA$ in \eqref{Oseen1} is singular, which is a major difficulty in error analysis.
-We overcome this difficulty by deriving sharp estimates on $\|\divg(\Pi_h\bm{\sigma}-\bm{\sigma}_h)\|_{-1}$ and $\|P_h\bm{u}-\bm{u}_h\|$ for closing a loop in a priori error estimation, see Section \ref{secapriori} for details. \item[$\bullet$] We establish supercloseness estimates on $\|\Pi_h\bm{\sigma}-\bm{\sigma}_h\|$ for the lowest order triangular and general rectangular RT elements.
-Even for the Stokes equation, such estimates are not known in literature.
-In \cite{YL2018}, Li obtained similar estimates of mixed methods for the elliptic equation \eqref{elliptic}.
-The novelty of supercloseness analysis here is two-fold.
-First, \eqref{cts} with a uniformly elliptic $\CA$ is still different from the mixed formulation of \eqref{elliptic}.
-Second, the singular deviatoric operator $\CA$ is handled in the framework of finite element exterior calculus, see Section \ref{secsuper} for details. \end{enumerate}

-Built upon the aforementioned supercloseness estimates and available postprocessing operators in literature (see, e.g., \cite{ZZ1992,CKP2011,BX2003a,ZhangNaga2005,BaLi2019}), we obtain the recovery superconvergence in Theorems \ref{recoveryu} and \ref{recoverysigma}.
-Regarding superconvergence results of velocity-pressure methods for the Stokes-type equation, readers are referred to e.g., \cite{WangYe2001,Ye2001,CuiYe2009} for superconvergence by two-grid $L^2$-projections, \cite{Pan1997,Eichel2011,LN2008} for superconvergent recovery of lowest-order methods, and \cite{CockburnSayas2014,FuQiu2019} for superconvergent hybridized discontinuous Galerkin methods.

-The rest of this paper is organized as follows.
-In section \ref{secapriori}, we develop a apriori error estimates of the mixed method \eqref{mixed} and supercloseness estimate on $\|P_h\bm{u}-\bm{u}_h\|$.
+The outline of this work is as follows.
+In Section \ref{secapriori}, we develop a apriori error estimates of the mixed method \eqref{mixed} and supercloseness estimate on $\|P_h\bm{u}-\bm{u}_h\|$.
 In Section \ref{secsuper}, we develop supercloseness estimate on $\|\Pi_h\bm{\sigma}-\bm{\sigma}_h\|$.
 Section \ref{secpost} is devoted to superconvergent postprocessing procedures.
-Numerical results for smooth, singular, and convection-dominated problems are presented in Section \ref{secexp}.
+Numerical results for smooth, singular, convection-dominated, and nonlinear problems are presented in Section \ref{secexp}.
+Throughout the rest of this paper, we say $A\lesssim B$ provided $A\leq CB,$ where $C>0$ is a generic constant dependent solely on $\bm{b}$, $c$, $\Omega$, $C_{\text{mesh}}$, $\nu$.
+In the error analysis, we assume $\nu=1$ without loss of generality.